Hometown: Nagpur, Maharashtra

 - He is a retired sports professor from the Hislop College in Nagpur with 36 years of service.

-- One day he saw some slum children playing football with a small bucket, he noticed that the time they were indulged in the sports, they were away from all the malice activities.
-He with some of his colleagues planned to organize a tournament and make more slum children take part in it.
+- One afternoon of a rainy day in July 2001, Vijay saw some slum children playing football with a small plastic bucket.
+He noticed that the time they were indulged in the sports, they were away from all the malice activities.
+The whole scenario inspired him to do something for the underprivileged.
+Vijay along with some of his colleagues planned to organize a football tournament and make slum children participate in it.

-- He recieved 18 Lakh after his retirement from which he bought land about 9 km from Nagpur and built an academy of football for the underprivileged.
+- He received 18 Lakh after his retirement from which he bought land of about 9 km from Nagpur and built an academy of football for the underprivileged.

 - In 2006, Abhijeet left his job in the U.S.A and came to India to support his father in his movement of upliftment of the slum dwellers.

-- In 2012, he was bestowed with the Real Hero Award and was given by Sachin Tendulkar.
+- In 2012, he was bestowed with the Real Hero Award, which was presented by Sachin Tendulkar.

 - In 2014, he featured in the first episode of the Satyamev Jayate Season 3, hosted by Aamir Khan.